-To see how the log-loss cost function works, consider its value for a positive sample; y = 1 for a positive sample, so this part of the cost function – that is, (1 - yi)log(1 - pi) – will be exactly equal to 0 and will not affect the value.
-In this case, the value of the cost function is -yilog(pi) = -log(pi) since yi = 1.
+To see how the log-loss cost function works, consider its value for a sample where the true label is 1. y = 1 in this case, so the second part of the cost function, (1 - yi)log(1 - pi), will be exactly equal to 0 and will not affect the value.
+Then the value of the cost function is -yilog(pi) = -log(pi) since yi = 1.
 So, the cost for this sample is simply the negative of the natural logarithm of the predicted probability.
-Since the sample is in fact positive, how should the cost function behave?
+Now since the true label for the sample is 1, consider how should the cost function behave.
 We expect that for predicted probabilities that are close to 1, the cost function will be small, representing a small error for predictions that are closer to the true value.
 For predictions that are closer to 0, it will be larger, since the cost function is supposed to take on larger values the more "wrong" the prediction is.

 From the graph of the natural logarithm in Figure 4.1 we can see that for values of p that are closer to 0, the natural logarithm takes on increasingly negative values.
 This means the cost function will take on increasingly positive values, so that the cost of classifying a positive sample with a very low probability is relatively high, as it should be.
-However, if the predicted probability is closer to 1, then the graph indicates the cost will be closer to 0 – again this is as expected for a prediction that is "more correct".
+Conversely, if the predicted probability is closer to 1, then the graph indicates the cost will be closer to 0 – again this is as expected for a prediction that is "more correct".
 Therefore, the cost function behaves as expected for a positive sample.
-A similar observation can be made for negative samples.
+A similar observation can be made for samples where the true label is 0.

 Now we understand how the log-loss cost function works for logistic regression.
 But what does this have to do with how the coefficients and the intercept are determined?
-This will be subject of the next section.
+We will learn in the next section.

 Gradient Descent to Find Optimal Parameter Values

-The problem of finding the parameter values (coefficients and intercept) for a logistic regression model using a log-loss cost boils down to a problem of optimization: we would like to find the set of parameters that results in the minimum cost, since the lowest possible theoretical cost is 0 and costs are higher for worse predictions.
+The problem of finding the parameter values (coefficients and intercept) for a logistic regression model using a log-loss cost boils down to a problem of optimization: we would like to find the set of parameters that results in the minimum cost, since costs are higher for worse predictions.
 In other words, we want the set of parameters that is the "least wrong" on average over all of the training samples.
 This process is done for you automatically by the .fit method of the logistic regression model in scikit-learn.
 There are different solution techniques for finding the set of parameters with the lowest cost and you can choose which one you would like to use with the solver keyword when you are instantiating the model class.
 All of these methods work somewhat differently.
 However, they are all based on the concept of gradient descent.

-Our task is to find the best set of parameters (that is, coefficients and the intercept).
-The "best" parameters are those which minimize the cost function.
-Practically speaking, this process starts with an initial guess.
+The gradient descent process starts with an initial guess.
 The choice of the initial guess is not that important for logistic regression and you don't need to make it manually; this is handled by the solver keyword.
 However, for more advanced machine learning algorithms such as deep neural networks, selection of the initial guesses for parameters requires more attention.